KasparEtter/ef1p/pages/index/index.md

   uses [no cookies](https://plausible.io/privacy-focused-web-analytics#no-cookies-and-other-persistent-identifiers), and isolates all data [to a single day](https://plausible.io/privacy-focused-web-analytics#all-data-is-isolated-to-a-single-day).
   In order to be as transparent as possible,
-  I gladly share [my analytics](https://plausible.io/explained-from-first-principles.com) with you.
+  I'm sharing [my analytics](https://plausible.io/explained-from-first-principles.com) with you.
 - This site is hosted with [GitHub Pages](https://pages.github.com), which means that [Microsoft](https://news.microsoft.com/2018/06/04/microsoft-to-acquire-github-for-7-5-billion/) also learns when and from where this blog is being accessed.